This interdisciplinary program includes its own faculty and is also supported by contributions of faculty members from a number of other departments.

 The Environmental Studies concentration consists of 11 courses: 4 required core courses, 4 foundational breadth courses, and 3 electives, and the Senior Program.

-Students are required to fulfill four breadth requirements by selecting ONE course from each of the following two categories.
-1. Earth Science: Any 100-Level Geoscience course; 2.
-Life Science: Any BIO-100 course or CHEM-120; and any TWO courses from the following category 3.
-Environmental Social Sciences and Humanities: ENVST-285 Environmental Politics, ENVST-204 Environmental Social Movements, ENVST-287 Environmental Political Theory, ENVST-290 Nature and Technology, , ANTHRO-272 Anthropology of Food, ARTH-302 Architecture and Environment, ECON-380: Environmental Economics, ENVST-218: Landscape: People, Place and Past, ENVST-266: Global Environmental History, ENVST-255: Gender and the Environment, LIT-267: Literature and the Environment, PHIL-235: Environmental Ethics.
+Students are required to fulfill four breadth requirements by selecting ONE course from each of the following two categories: 1.
+Earth Science: Any 100-Level Geoscience course; 2.
+Life Science: Any BIO-100 course or CHEM-120; and any TWO courses from the following category: 3.
+Environmental Social Sciences and Humanities: ENVST-221 Environment and the CIty, ENVST-285 Environmental Politics, ENVST-287 Environmental Political Theory, ENVST-290 Nature and Technology, ECON-380: Environmental Economics, ENVST-218: Resilience and Collapse, ENVST-266: Global Environmental History, LIT-267: Literature and the Environment, PHIL-235: Environmental Ethics.
 We strongly recommend that at least two foundational breadth courses should be taken during the first year: an introductory (100-level) Geosciences course and Biology-100/CHEM-120.

 All concentrators must also take three electives from the approved list below of ENVST and other environmentally related courses.
 Upon declaring their concentration, students should meet with their concentration advisor to discuss a focal area of study to help guide the selection of elective courses in the major.
 Students are encouraged to align their electives thematically around a topic, but the requirement is simply three courses from the list.